Recurring Extra Payments

 Is it Better to Pay Extra Monthly or All at Once?

+In general, the sooner you make extra payments the more money you will save.
+If you pay extra right away, whatever amount your balance is reduced won’t accumulate interest for the remaining life of your loan.
 For example, if you have the ability to pay an extra $1,200, you’re better off paying it today to immediately lower your balance.
 This is better than having it stretched out at $100 per month.
 If you have $200 saved up today and can save $100 a month, it wouldn’t make sense to wait 10 months to add $1,200 to a mortgage payment.
 Again, you’re better off paying whatever extra amount you have now.

 Winning with Bi-Weekly Payments

 Bi-weekly payments are another way to create the equivalent of a 13th month payment.
 There are 52 weeks in a year, which means there are 26 biweekly periods.
 If you pay half of your monthly payment 26 times a year, it’s equivalent to making 13 monthly payments.
-Plus, nothing prevents you from combining bi-weekly payments with other extra payments.
+Plus, nothing prevents you from combining bi-weekly payments with other extra payments .
 If your salary comes in a bi-weekly schedule, you can time this with your mortgage payments.
 You can also set automated transfers during payday to ensure you don’t forget mortgage payments.

 Avoid Extra Costs for a Bi-Weekly Schedule